ajaykliyara/Upload_Images_Onto_AWS_S3/readme.md

 1. Create an [S3 bucket](https://s3.console.aws.amazon.com/s3/home?region=us-east-1)
 2. Once created, go to Permissions/CORS Configuration tab, make entry

-     <AllowedMethod>POST</AllowedMethod>
+      " <AllowedMethod>POST</AllowedMethod> "

-   This set the necessary permission for uploading a file from Node application on to the S3 bucket.
+   This sets the necessary permission for uploading a file from the Node application on to the S3 bucket.
-3. Create a [IAM User](https://console.aws.amazon.com/iam/home?region=us-east-1#/users) and make sure you attach the user a policy of 'AmazonS3FullAccess' and save Access key and Secret key.
+3. Create a [IAM User](https://console.aws.amazon.com/iam/home?region=us-east-1#/users) and make sure you attach the user a policy of 'AmazonS3FullAccess' and save the resulting Access key and Secret key.

 ### Using Multer S3